Mary Elizabeth Winstead

 Biography of Mary Elizabeth Winstead

 Mary Elizabeth Winstead is a gifted American actress.
-Her initial appearance on screen transpired in the late 90s, in the television series "Touched by an Angel."
-Early recognition for the actress came from her roles in horror films, such as "Monster Island," "The Ring Two," and "Final Destination 3."
-Her true breakthrough role was Ramona Flowers in "Scott Pilgrim vs. the World."
+She first appeared on screen in the late 90s, in the television series "Touched by an Angel."
+She first gained recognition for her roles in horror films, such as "Monster Island," "The Ring Two," and "Final Destination 3."
+Her breakthrough role came as Ramona Flowers in "Scott Pilgrim vs. the World."

 Mary Elizabeth Winstead